LucasGaleano/nmap-service/README.md

 ## How it works

 The program scans all the IPs from the file (file 'ips' by default) using the arguments parameter on the config file.

-It will run every month or when the scanning is finished.
+It will run every month (default or can be change in loopTime parameter) or when the scanning is finished.

 The results are in real time and will be logged in json format, through stdout and to the log.json file.

 For the UDP ports will only scan the ports that found open without checking the service.